cboettig/ews-review/manuscript-w-refs.md

 Some events that appear to be regime shifts may actually be transients in some systems.
 Sudden changes in dynamics can occur in simple ecological models with strong density dependence that take long times to reach equilibrium.
-Hastings and Higgins (1994) showed such dynamics in model of dispersal of inter- or sub-tidal organisms whose larvae disperse along a coastline.
+Hastings (1998) showed such dynamics in model of dispersal of inter- or sub-tidal organisms whose larvae disperse along a coastline.
 Over the thousands of years it takes the model to reach equilibrium, it may alternate between temporary regimes of regular cycles and chaos that switch in only a few years.
 While on long time scales these are technically not regime shifts, such changes would effectively appear to be regime shifts on shorter ones.
 We would not expect such regime shifts to be preceded with CSD.

 Statistical problems in detecting early warning signals
 =======================================================